palashpulsar/viima-slack-integration/README.md

 ## Viima Slack Integration

-This project is for integrating Viima with Slack.
+This microservice is developed for integrating Viima with Slack.
 In particular, Viima's tutorial board is integrated with Slack through its REST JSON APIs.
-The project uses Flask for the integration.
+This work uses Flask for the integration.

 ## Built With